Facility Access

 2. Once imported, a 6 Digits code should appear in your app - this is he "code" you will need to enter in future in the third field named "code".
 Note the code changes every 30 seconds.

-5. IF you have logged out without generating a QRCode or forgot to import and have no "code", then you will need to contact Dmitry Arkhipkin or Jerome Lauret on MatterMost to obtain your 2FA QR-code (both can generate it for you after the fact).
-SDCC chat is available at https://chat.sdcc.bnl.gov.
+5. IF you have logged out without generating a QRCode or forgot to import and have no "code", then you will need to contact Dmitry Arkhipkin or Jerome Lauret on MatterMost to obtain your 2FA QR-code (either can generate it for you after the fact or start a chat with both).
+SDCC chat is available at https://chat.sdcc.bnl.gov (please use a Direct Message, not a channel).
 Use "BNL Login" and your SDCC account user/Kerberos password to login.
 Do as discussed above (import the QRCode, make sure an entry appears, test your login right away, ...)

 6. You are set.
 Drupal login will now ask for your SDCC username and Kerberos password and a 6-digit code you read from the 2-Factor Authentication app.